CANDLE Shared Installation¶

 CUDA driver.
 If, when running on an interactive node (using

-.
+run_workflow=0in the input file), you get an error liketensorflow.python.framework.errors_impl.InternalError: cudaGetDevice() failed.
+Status: CUDA driver version is insufficient for CUDA runtime versionthen likely you need to load the CUDA module corresponding to that which is automatically loaded in batch mode, based on the contents of$CANDLE/Supervisor/workflows/common/sh/env-summit-tf2.sh; currently, this means that you need to runmodule load cuda/10.2.89.
 Explanation: When following the interactive protocol for testing, only the default version of Python is loaded prior to running the model using the default model settings, as opposed to the CUDA module being loaded as well.
 Note: This is a relatively new issue.InvalidArgumentError.
 You may need to add

-error that kills Supervisor (see the comments in $CANDLE/Benchmarks/Pilot1/NT3/nt3_candle_wrappers_baseline_keras2.py for more details).
+K.clear_session()prior to, say,model = Sequential()in a Keras-based model.
+Otherwise, once the same rank runs a model script a second time, we get a strangeInvalidArgumentErrorerror that kills Supervisor (see the comments in $CANDLE/Benchmarks/Pilot1/NT3/nt3_candle_wrappers_baseline_keras2.py for more details).
 It is wholly possible that this is a bug that has gotten fixed in subsequent versions of Keras/Tensorflow.Path to CANDLE library.
 If you, say, pull a Benchmark model script out of the

-repository into your own separate directory, you may need to add a line likesys.path.append(os.path.join(os.getenv('CANDLE'), 'Benchmarks', 'Pilot1', 'NT3'))
+Benchmarksrepository into your own separate directory, you may need to add a line likesys.path.append(os.path.join(os.getenv('CANDLE'), 'Benchmarks', 'Pilot1', 'NT3')).
+This is demonstrated in $CANDLE/wrappers/examples/summit-tf2/mlrmbo/nt3_baseline_keras2.py.